-Specific instructions for operating the device are contained in the $Plum A + ^{\otimes} and Plum A + ^{\otimes} 3$ System Operating Manual.
+Specific instructions for operating the device are contained in the $Plum A+^{\circ} and Plum A+^{\circ} 3$ System Operating Manual.
 Provision is made for the inclusion of the system operating manual in Section 3 of this manual.

-- Note: The terms "infusion system", "infuser", and "device" are used interchangeably throughout the manual. - Note: Figures are rendered as graphic representations to approximate actual product.
-Therefore, figures may not exactly reflect the product. - Note: Screen representations are examples only, and do not necessarily reflect the most current version.
+Note: Figures are rendered as graphic representations to approximate actual product.
+Therefore, figures may not exactly reflect the product.

+Note: Screen representations are examples only, and do not necessarily reflect the most current software version.